Easy Grilled Tuna Recipe with Tomatoes & Capers

 Share socially…

-4 thoughts on “Easy Grilled Tuna Recipe with Tomatoes & Capers”
+4 thoughts on “Seared Tuna with Tomatoes & Capers”

 1. My boyfriend loves to fish and brought home some fresh caught tuna.
 Made this recipe with the fresh catch and we literally stopped speaking because it was so good.
 We usually prepare it Asian style, but not sure we will ever go back- this preparation is summer on a dish.
 And so easy!
 But you must use fresh tuna- no doubt about that!